John Dalzell

-John Dalzell (April 19, 1845 – October 2, 1927) was an American attorney and Republican politician who represented his hometown of Pittsburgh, Pennsylvania in the U.S. House of Representatives from 1887–1913.
+John Dalzell (April 19, 1845 – October 2, 1927) was an American attorney and Republican politician who represented his hometown of Pittsburgh, Pennsylvania in the U.S. House of Representatives from 1887 to 1913.
 During the presidency of Theodore Roosevelt, Dalzell acted as an envoy between Roosevelt and Congress, bridging an otherwise combative relationship.
 He was a constant critic of machine politics, challenging both Matthew Quay and Joseph Gurney Cannon within his party.

 Biography

 John Dalzell was born in New York City.
 He moved with his parents, Samuel Dalzell and Mary McDonnell Dalzell to Pittsburgh, Pennsylvania in 1847.

 He attended the common schools and the Western University of Pennsylvania in Pittsburgh.
 He graduated from Yale College, where he was a member of Scroll and Key, with the class of 1865.
 He studied law, was admitted to the bar in 1867 and commenced practice in Pittsburgh.

 Dalzell was elected as a Republican to the Fiftieth Congress in 1886 and to the twelve succeeding Congresses.
 He served as chairman of the United States House Committee on Pacific Railroads during the Fifty-first Congress, and the United States House Committee on Rules during the Sixty-first Congress.
 Dalzell was also a member of the House Committee on Ways and Means from 1891 to 1913.

 He ran for the U.S. Senate in 1898 and 1900 but was defeated both times by Matthew S. Quay.

 In 1902 he lost his bid for the Speakership of the House of Representatives to Joseph G. Cannon.

 Dalzell was a delegate to the Republican National Conventions in 1904 and 1908, and served as a Regent of the Smithsonian Institution from 1906 to 1913.
 After the death of Pennsylvania representative Henry H. Bingham in March 1912, Dalzell became the longest continuously-serving member of the House of Representatives, or the "Father of the House."
 He was defeated for renomination later in 1912 and left Congress in March 1913.